treyhunner/treyhunner.github.com/source/_posts/2018-11-01-python-deep-comparisons-and-code-readability.markdown

 ```

 String ordering might have been somewhat intuitive (most of us learned alphabetical ordering before Python), but tuple ordering doesn't often feel quite as intuitive at first.
-But you're actually somewhat much familiar with tuple ordering already because **tuple ordering uses the same algorithm as string ordering**.
+But you're actually somewhat familiar with tuple ordering already because **tuple ordering uses the same algorithm as string ordering**.

 The rules for ordering tuples (which are essentially the same as ordering strings):